breatheco-de/content/src/content/lesson/making-code-amazingly-readable.md

 ---
-title: "What is code readability, and how to improve it"
+title: "What is code readability and how to improve it"
 subtitle: "You don't want to be a developer who writes low-quality code, and readability is one of its most critical factors."
 tags: ["coding guidelines"]